darteescar/LI3/README.md

 ```

 # LI3 (English)
 Music streaming data analysis application implemented in the scope of the Computer Science Laboratory I course.
-The project was divided into two parts, whose requirements can be found [here] (enunciado-fase1.pdf) and [here] (enunciado-fase2.pdf), respectively.
+The project was divided into two parts, whose requirements can be found [here](enunciado-fase1.pdf) and [here](enunciado-fase2.pdf), respectively.

 # Final Grade: 17 / 20 ⭐️